The Homosexual Was Invented in 1869

 How did Antony understand it?
 We can’t know.
 But he had Plato on his shelf.
 He had a framework that said this love was higher, not shameful.
 He could hold Cicero’s contempt in one hand and the Symposium in the other, and decide for himself which lens fit his experience.

 The Roman who loved another man wasn’t without resources.
-He just had to reach for them quietly.
+He just had to sometimes reach for them quietly.

 Georgian England—Christianity, Capital Crime, and the Gentleman’s Agreement